 Here are some of our most in-demand products.
 Each reflects years of data collection and analysis:

 Our social scientists conduct commercial vessel cost surveys to better understand trends and patterns in commercial fishing business costs in Northeast fisheries.
 A new data visualization tool displays data from surveys conducted in 2011, 2012, and 2015.
 It includes multiple expense categories and gear types.
-In 2023, we'll launch a new and improved version of the survey.
+In 2023, we launched a new and improved version of the survey.
 These surveys are the only direct source of vessel cost data in our region.

 This interactive product displays trends in key indicators of economic and social performance for commercial fishing activity throughout the Northeast region by the fishery management plan.
 Indicators include measures of fishing revenue, effort, prices, fishing activity by community, community profiles, and community resilience.
 The fishery management plans covered are for species managed by the New England and the Mid-Atlantic Fishery Management Councils.